Digital and Online Teaching Team

 M.S., Positive Organizational Development and Change

-Director of Learning Experience Design and Online Education
+Director of Digital and Online Teaching (DOT)

-Megan Linos is the Director of Learning Experience Design and Online Education at UC Irvine’s Division of Teaching Excellence and Innovation.
+Megan Linos is the Director of Digital and Online Teaching (DOT) at UC Irvine’s Division of Teaching Excellence and Innovation.
 She oversees an instructional design team providing teaching consultation, course development, and faculty support services to foster teaching excellence and digital learning innovations.
 Megan demonstrates a diverse background in faculty development, online education, instructional technology, and organizational development.
 She has a track record of excellence in cultivating cohort-based faculty learning communities, enhancing teaching with learning technologies, engaging students via digital active learning strategies.
 She has been serving as the principal learning architect for higher education institutions for over two decades, with several awards and accolades received.
 Megan’s leadership is recognized by the 2020 Dynamic Womxn of UCI Spotlight Award.